 Here are 12 random facts about a day more commonly known for chocolate, roses and a serious amount of card sales;

 The first signs of Valentine's Day came from a rather unusual ancient Roman fertility festival - Lupercalia, held annually between 13-15th Feb.
 During the festival, it is said that two boys would run through crowds of people casually swinging strings made from goatskins.
 If the strings touched a girl, it was said that she would have healthy children when she grew up.
 The goatskins were called februa, which means to make clean and from which “February” derives.

 2) St Valentine's

 Romantic Love was connected to Valentine’s Day in the middle ages based around the start of the bird mating season which is said to be Feb 14th.
-This is why doves, known for their upmost loyalty to their mates, became a popular symbol of Valentine’s Day and reguarly featured on valentine’s love notes and cards from then onwards.
+This is why doves, known for their upmost loyalty to their mates, became a popular symbol of Valentine’s Day and regularly featured on valentine’s love notes and cards from then onward.